dhrubo55/personal-blog/content/posts/day97-part3.md

 Over these three parts, we've explored **13 essential concurrency tools**.
 I've used some extensively in production (ExecutorService, Future, CountDownLatch, ReentrantLock), while others (Phaser, DelayQueue) I'm still mastering.

-**The insight:** Concurrency isn't about raw speed.
-It's about **structuring your system to handle multiple concerns elegantly and safely**.
+**The insight:** Concurrency isn't about speed.
+It's about **structure**.
+How do you coordinate independent work?
+How do you prevent threads from corrupting shared state?
+How do you fail gracefully under load?

 Each tool solves a specific problem:
 - Execute? → ExecutorService